-Tenancy in common (TIC) is a real estate transaction in which there is more than one owner of a specific property.
+Tenancy in common (TIC) is a real estate transaction in which there are more than one owner of a specific property.
 It is not an uncommon situation, but it is one that can have both good and bad factors related to it.
 Understanding tenancy in common in a commercial real estate transaction is a critical step if this type of structure will be used.

 What Is Tenancy in Common?

-TIC is a type of ownership structure.
+Tenancy in common in real estate is a type of ownership structure.
 In this type of transaction, more than one party will own the same property.
 There are some situations in which this can be good, for example, because it can make it simpler for borrowers to get the financing they need for a property.
 However, TIC can also come with a number of legal and sometimes more complex complications when the owners do not have good practices in place.

 There are various situations when this could occur.
-For example, it can be set up through paperwork by two or more parties as co-owners during the purchasing process of commercial real estate.
+For example, it can be set up through paperwork by the two or more parties as co-owners during the purchasing process of commercial real estate.
 It could also be a default situation under the property laws of the state.
 Sometimes it is a necessary process because it is not possible for one person or organization to hold the property alone.

 How Does TIC Work in Commercial Real Estate?